Coast Tsimshian dialect: Orthography

 In the practical orthography, uvulars are indicated by underlining the velar letters, ḵ g̲, and the position of the apostrophe before or after the consonant letter distinguishes glottalization.

 The Tsimshian orthography in use today is based on that developed by Tsimshianicists since the 1960s.
 It originally stems from Bruce Rigsby's work on the Gitksan language and includes John A. Dunn's work on Tsimshian and Marie-Lucie Tarpent's work on Nisga'a and Southern Tsimshian.
 Dunn, Tarpent, and Susan Marsden substantially revised it for School District No. 52 (Prince Rupert) when preparing the Suwilaay'msga Na Ga'niiyatgm, Teachings of Our Grandfathers book series in the early 1990s, with the blessing of the Tsimshian hereditary chiefs.
 Since then, the orthography and the recording of the language have largely been conducted by the Tsimshian Sm'algyax Authority.
 The Living Legacy Talking Dictionary provides both written and spoken samples of the language.

 Another orthography, used only in Alaska, is taught by a private organization called Dum Baal-dum.

+The conventional orthography supported by the Sm'algya̱x Language Authority: